vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 [Usage]<>

-Eon imported components can be used **declaratively** using html tags or **programmatically** creating and appending elements to the DOM with javascript.
+Eon imported components can be used **declaratively** using HTML tags or **programmatically** creating and appending elements to the DOM with javascript.

 ## Declarative

-To use Eon components declaratively simply use their name tag as any other regular html element eg. `<div>, <span>, etc...`
+To use Eon components declaratively simply use their name tag as any other regular HTML element eg. `<div>, <span>, etc...`

 ```[html]
 <body>